 It’s amazing how much nutrition one tiny seed can contain.
 All seeds are some of the most powerful foods one can eat containing amino acids (protein), iron, B vitamins, and magnesium.
-Hemp seeds are one of the most popular types of seeds and highest sources of plant-based protein.
+Hemp seeds are one of the most popular types of seeds and the highest sources of plant-based protein.
 They’re seamless to digest and contain roughly 13 grams of protein in just 3 tablespoons.
 Hemp seed protein powder has even more with 13-15 grams depending on the type and brand.
-Hemp seeds, like other seeds, can also be used anywhere making them incredibly versatile in a variety of recipes.
-Their mild, slightly nutty flavor can be paired with savory or sweet ingredients, and they even have the ability to cream up nicely as a great replacement to dairy-based dishes.
+Hemp seeds, like other seeds, can also be used anywhere, making them incredibly versatile in a variety of recipes.
+Their mild, slightly nutty flavor can be paired with savory or sweet ingredients, and they can even cream up nicely as a great replacement for dairy-based dishes.

 Hemp seeds aren’t only for assisting with your protein needs, however.
 They’re also great for managing diet-related stress and mild anxiety in conjunction with an otherwise healthy diet.